-Children who need alternative care because of parental illness.

-Children whose parents cannot care for them because their work or study involves long or antisocial hours.

-Children sent from abroad to stay with another family, usually to improve their educational opportunities.

-Unaccompanied asylum seeking and refugee children.

-Teenagers who stay with friends (or other non-relatives) because they have fallen out with their parents.

-Children staying with families while attending a Academy away from their home area.
+- Children who need alternative care because of parental illness. - Children whose parents cannot care for them because their work or study involves long or antisocial hours. - Children sent from abroad to stay with another family, usually to improve their educational opportunities. - Unaccompanied asylum seeking and refugee children. - Teenagers who stay with friends (or other non-relatives) because they have fallen out with their parents. - Children staying with families while attending a school away from their home area.

-Our staff at Landau Forte Academy QEMS and Tamworth Sixth Form will notify the DSL/DDSL when they become aware of a private fostering arrangement.
-There is a mandatory duty on the Academy to inform Staffordshire Children's Social Care of a private fostering arrangement by contacting (0800 1313126), who then have a duty to check that the young person is being properly cared for and that the arrangement is satisfactory.
+Our staff at Landau Forte QEMS and Sixth Form will notify the DSL/DDSL when they become aware of a private fostering arrangement.
+There is a mandatory duty on the school to inform Staffordshire Childrens Social Care of a private fostering arrangement by contacting (0300 111 8007), who then have a duty to check that the young person is being properly cared for and that the arrangement is satisfactory.